quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 handshake.
-If parsing the Version Information failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `TRANSPORT_PARAMETER_ERROR`.
+If parsing the Version Information failed (for example, if it is too short or if its length is not divisible by four), then the endpoint MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type TRANSPORT_PARAMETER_ERROR.

 If the Version Information was missing, the endpoints MAY complete the handshake if they have reason to believe the peer might not support this extension.
-However, if a client has reacted to a Version Negotiation packet and the Version Information was missing, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
+However, if a client has reacted to a Version Negotiation packet and the Version Information was missing, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type VERSION_NEGOTIATION_ERROR.

-If the client received and acted on a Version Negotiation packet, the client MUST validate the server's `Other Versions` field.
-The `Other Versions` field is validated by confirming that the client would have attempted the same version with knowledge of the versions the server supports.
-That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's `Other Versions` field, plus the negotiated version.
-If the client would have selected a different version, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type `VERSION_NEGOTIATION_ERROR`.
+If the client received and acted on a Version Negotiation packet, the client MUST validate the server's Other Versions field.
+The Other Versions field is validated by confirming that the client would have attempted the same version with knowledge of the versions the server supports.
+That is, the client would have selected the same version if it received a Version Negotiation packet that listed the versions in the server's Other Versions field, plus the negotiated version.
+If the client would have selected a different version, the client MUST close the connection; if the connection was using QUIC version 1, that connection closure MUST use a transport error of type VERSION_NEGOTIATION_ERROR.
 This connection closure prevents an attacker from being able to use forged Version Negotiation packets to force a version downgrade.

-This validation of `Other Versions` is not sufficient to prevent downgrade.
+This validation of Other Versions is not sufficient to prevent downgrade.
 Downgrade prevention also depends on the client ignoring Version Negotiation packets that contain the original version; see {{incompat-vn}}.

-After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the `Chosen Version` field of its Version Information.
+After the process of version negotiation in this document completes, the version in use for the connection is the version that the server sent in the Chosen Version field of its Version Information.
 That remains true even if other versions were used in the Version field of long headers at any point in the lifetime of the connection; endpoints MUST NOT change the version that they consider to be in use based on the Version field of long headers as that field